 • If you opt for a repayment method, take your time to assess the best plan that is suitable for your needs.
 Keep an eye on the potential impact of the deferred interest on those zero interest financing plans.
 Make sure you read all the fine print and find out all the costs that would be involved.
 And if you need help with crunching numbers, you can always make use of a credit calculator to make the task easier.

 • Take advantage of seasonal offers: Every so often, engagement ring retailers would offer discounts or run promotions during special occasions like Valentine’s Day or Christmas.

 The point to take note here is that high quality diamonds NEVER go on sale and these promos are usually restricted to savings on the setting.
 If you are able to shave a couple of hundred dollars off the total cost, it could mean a big difference especially if you are running on a tight budget.

 Financing is a double-edged sword that can ease your cash flow needs and on the other hand, it can also put you deeper into unnecessary debt.
 If you do plan on buying on credit, make sure you do your research in a clear mind and read the fine print carefully.
 To avoid unnecessary surprises, make sure you fully understand the terms and conditions as well as the fees involved.

 In the grand scheme of things, an engagement ring is only part of the marriage.
 Beyond the proposal, there are other considerations like home ownership and wedding expenditure to take care of.
 Straining your finances for a diamond ring is actually detrimental to the relationship and you don’t want to start off a new life on a bad footing.

 At the end of the day, you should approach the purchase of a diamond ring wisely.
-And being a practical shopper myself, I recommend shopping online at retailers like Blue Nile, James Allen and Enchanted Diamonds where you can get better selections, customer service and prices.
+And being a practical shopper myself, I recommend shopping online at retailers like Blue Nile, James Allen and White Flash where you can get better selections, customer service and prices.